nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 3a.
 There is no person with the specified name.

     * 3a1.
-ModCheck shows an error message and empty list.
+ModCheck shows an error message.

-      Use case ends.
+      Use case resumes at step 2.

 * 3b.
 There are multiple persons with the same name.